0xBOBF/gnome-42-slackbuilds/SBOPKG_SETUP.md

 ## Introduction:

-The 'sbopkg' tool provides a convenient way to process SlackBuild scripts and more importantly, process queues of slackbuilds in the correct order.
+The 'sbopkg' tool provides a convenient way to process SlackBuild scripts and more importantly, processing queues of slackbuilds in the correct order.

 We can take advantage of this to install GNOME 42 in the correct build order.
 This is possible with setting up a local repository for 'sbopkg' to use instead of the